norcross/airplane-mode/README.md

 This is fork from excellent work from [norcross/airplane-mode](https://github.com/norcross/airplane-mode/).
 We needed something to help local development and to disable all core update checks from production servers.

 ## About
 Disables WordPress from connecting to wp.org servers.
 Disables users from installing anything from wp-admin.
-We use composer for installing/updating sites.
+Helps you to force composer for installing/updating sites.

 ## Current Actions
 * replaces all instances of Gravatar with a local image to remove external call